 Information for Students

-A tailored program specifically for female students entering male dominated industries.
+A tailored program specifically for female students in IT, Engineering or Property Construction entering male dominated industries.
 Students will receive guidance from industry professionals who are committed to gender diversity and equality in the workplace.

 |Start dates||March and August|

 |Matching process||Mentoring team matches student mentees with mentors|

 The Mentoring partnership will provide Mentees with a valuable opportunity to attain advice and guidance from an industry professional on a wide variety of industry, skills and employment related topics such as:

 - advice on how to find an internship

 - job search skills

 The number of agreed Mentoring meetings is flexible, but it is expected a minimum of one hour every 4 weeks during the 12 week partnership.
 The Mentors and Mentees can agree to meet more frequently or decide to email, or have phone or Skype contact between meetings.
 If both parties agree, the Partnership may be ended early if all questions are answered.